ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o the pickle can be increased
+the pickle can be increased
 itity desired.
 Let these be
 ther until all the dirt from the
 to the top and is skimmed off